 Bonus: To reduce the budget, the couple stayed in the apartment during the renovation.
 Friends who lived in the building let them shower in their apartment.
 “It did mean schlepping our shower basket downstairs and in the hallway, dorm-style,” said Kate.

 Style finds: Bathroom floor tiles: Stone Source.
 Bathroom wall tiles: Floor & Decor.
 Cabinetry: Concept Baths.
-Hardware: Kwikset and Kohler.
+Hardware: Kwikset and Appliances Connection.
 Sink fixture: Hansgrohe.
 Shower fixture: Hansgrohe.
-Shower doors: Kohler.
-Slide bar: Kohler.
-Toilet: Toto.
+Shower doors: Appliances Connection.
+Slide bar: Appliances Connection.
+Toilet: Appliances Connection.
 Lighting: Kichler.

 Tired of subway tile?
 Go square!
 Outfitting both baths with square tile, Pepper used white for a clean and simple approach in one bath and glazed aqua in another for a splash of color.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.